The National Parks (band): 2017–2020: Places

 In August 2017, The National Parks performed on JBTV in Chicago, announcing that their third album, Places, would be released September 15, 2017.
-The music video for the lead single, "Places," debuted through Impose Magazine on June 16, 2017.
-More pop infused than previous releases, Places features folk-pop song craft on acoustic guitar and violin, backed by electronic textures.
+The music video for the lead single, also title "Places," debuted through Impose on June 16, 2017.
+Places features a mix of folk-pop, featuring acoustic guitar and violin, in addition to electronic influences.

 On September 8, 2017, the band launched the Places Tour.
-The tour concluded October 27, 2017 and took the band through 19 different cities across the United States.
+The tour concluded October 27, 2017, and took the band through 19 different cities across the United States.

-On March 22, 2019, The National Parks released a new single, "I Can Feel It".
+On March 22, 2019, band released a new single, "I Can Feel It".

 2020–2023: Wildflower

 On June 19, 2020, The National Parks released a new album, "Wildflower".
 To accommodate social distancing and work around venue closures due to the COVID-19 pandemic, they announced a more intimate tour, called "Campfire Tour", with 12 stops to promote their new album.

-2023-Present: 8th Wonder
+2023–2024: 8th Wonder

-On March 3rd, 2023, The National Parks released the album "8th Wonder".
+On March 3, 2023, The National Parks released the album, 8th Wonder.
+On April 15, 2023, the band played a free concert to support the outdoor Arts Festival presented by Southern Utah University and the Beverley Taylor Sorenson Center for the Arts in Cedar City, Utah.